theelderemo/cortexai/README.md

 Compliance.
 Ensure your activities comply with applicable laws, contracts, and organizational policies.

-This README and the agent explicitly promote ethical, permissioned security work.
+This README explicitly promotes ethical, permissioned security work.
 Use responsibly.

 # Quick Start